bbatsov/metaredux/_posts/2018-10-21-nrepls-secret-tty-transport.md

-[nREPL](https://github.com/nrepl/nrepl) a few months ago, I've been spending a lot of time learning about its inner workings and [documenting them meticulously](https://nrepl.xyz).[^1] I've learned a ton so far, and I'd like to share some my findings.
+[nREPL](https://github.com/nrepl/nrepl) a few months ago, I've been spending a lot of time learning about its inner workings and [documenting them meticulously](https://nrepl.xyz).[^1] I've learned a ton so far, and I'd like to share some of my findings.
 I hope this post is going to be the first of a series of posts on nREPL internals, but I won't make any promises.
 So, let's get to the point!